RonanMarrinan/Latin102Portfolio/composition2.md

 Ea famulum misit

-to bring to Hercules a garment ut dederit Hercules vestem (check to make sure correct)
+to bring to Hercules a garment ut daret Herculi vestem

 dipped in the blood of the centaur Nessus,
-,sanguinem centauri Nessi imbuit,
+,sanguinem centauri Nessi imbuitur,

-which she thought was a love potion. quem ea philtrum cogitavit.
+which she thought was a love potion. quem ea philtro cogitavit.

 **Third Sentence**

 Hercules put the garment on
-Hercules vestem (correct word for garment) induit
+Hercules vestem induit

 and it immediately burst into flames. et hunc statis in flammatum.